 Through events, conversations and knowledge sharing we hope to foster collaborations between these overlapping group, as we together learn to create and adopt alternative models to govern digital infrastructures.

-The Data Governance Deep Dives are intimate and informal discussions, which aim to uncover the realities of alternative models of data governance, and what it takes to give power and decision-making back in the hands of the people.
+The aim of these conversations is to move data stewardship out of the theoretical realm into reality.
+The Data Governance Deep Dives are intimate and informal discussions to learn about the realities of alternative models of data governance, and what it takes to put power back in the hands of people.